Tips From HUBZone Fraud & False Claims Act Whistleblower Attorneys

 Using Other Locations to Then Funnel Products to HUBZone Location: Operating from legitimate HUBZone locations is critical to avoid criminal and civil False Claims liability resulting from HUBZone Fraud.
 This was the case for Northland Associates, Inc. HUBZone fraud lawyers will have a difficult time getting these types of cases completely dismissed because the facts tend to convince a jury that the small business committed fraud against the federal government.

 Your relationships with other businesses or individuals can lead the SBA may consider the other companies as affiliates.
 The term “affiliate” under 13 CFR 121.103 is very heavily litigated and can cause your company to be investigated by the Federal Government.
-When you are alleged to have committed HUBZone fraud by affiliation or misrepresentation, you will have to show that your company together with your affiliates, still meet the SBA size requirement for your NAICS code.
-Having a government contract fraud attorney on your team that understands SBA HUBZone rules can be a huge benefit.
+When you are alleged to have committed HUBZone fraud by affiliation or misrepresentation, you will have to show that your company together with your affiliates, still meets the SBA size requirement for your NAICS code.
+Having a government contract fraud attorney on your team who understands SBA HUBZone rules such as 13 CFR Part 126 can be a huge benefit.

 False Claims Act & HUBZone Fraud Interaction